plivius/ansible-role-sonar/README.md

 The URL from which SonarQube will be downloaded, and the resulting directory name (should match the download archive, without the archive extension).

-    # Install java, if True then dependency `geerlingguy.java` is subsequently included.
+    # Install java, if True (default) then dependency `geerlingguy.java` is subsequently included.
     sonar_is_install_java:  True
-    # Install mysql, if True then dependency `geerlingguy.mysql` is subsequently included.
+    # Install mysql, if True (default) then dependency `geerlingguy.mysql` is subsequently included.
     sonar_is_install_mysql: True

     # Mysql credentials